canonical/kafka-operator/docs/how-to/h-config-backup-restore.md

 <a href="#heading--create"><h2 id="heading--create">Create a backup</h2></a>

-Once you have a Charmed ZooKeeper deployment with configurations set for S3 storage, check that it is `active` and `idle` with `juju status`.\
-Once Charmed ZooKeeper is `active` and `idle`, you can create your first backup with the `create-backup` command.
+Check that Charmed ZooKeeper deployment with configurations set for S3 storage is `active` and `idle` with the `juju status` command.
+Once it's active, create a backup with the `create-backup` command:

 ```shell
 juju run zookeeper/leader create-backup